 We’ve compiled the most common fees so you know exactly what to expect when starting your Washington LLC.

 You have to file a Certificate of Formation to start your LLC.
 We can help make this process quick and easy with our Washington LLC Formation Service.
-Get started now for only $49.
+Get started now for only $0 plus state fees.

 The average cost to start a business in Washington depends on factors like whether you file all your paperwork at once, what kind of registered agent you use, and what licenses and permits you need.
 You could see the following fees when you start your LLC in Washington: